lassebomh/structjs/README.md

 firstPlayer.health = { max: 100, value: 100 };

-// This will copy the firstPlayer to index 3, not override it with a duplicate reference. players[3] = firstPlayer;
+// This will copy the firstPlayer to index 3.
+// This is different from the usual JS behavior where
+// the same object reference will be duplicated into both indicies. players[3] = firstPlayer;

 players[3].health.value += 123;